hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/parameters.md

 datadir: '/data'
 ```

-3. Start the Agora-cl beacon chain as normal, while specifying the location of the `.yaml` like so:
+3. Start the Agora-cl Agora chain as normal, while specifying the location of the `.yaml` like so:
 ```sh
 ./agora-cl.sh beacon-chain --config-file=/path/to/file.yaml
 ```